-Complement your customer referral efforts with a recommendations/referrals section in your customer reviews.
-Majority of buyers are willing to share their experience with other prospects but vendors just need to ask first.
+Complement your customer service efforts with a recommendations/referrals section in your customer reviews.
+The majority of buyers are willing to share their experience with other prospects but vendors just need to ask first.

 7) Build a customer community and increase your LTV